 Havanese

 Looks can be deceiving.
-The Havanese has a long, soft coat, which might make him seem like a cold-weather dog.
-But this popular, affectionate breed developed in Cuba, and its coat actually protects it from heat and sun.
+The Havanese has a long, soft coat, which might make it seem like a cold-weather dog.
+But this popular, affectionate breed hails from Cuba, and its coat actually protects it from heat and sun.
 Havanese are low shedders, making them a good choice for allergy sufferers.
 But that long fur does need frequent brushing.
 Fortunately, if you decide to trim a Havanese’s fur, they look just as cute with a short cut as they do with a long one!
+These are also among the breeds of dogs that live longest.

 Pomeranian